 - 1. Participating in job fairs, hosted by Metro Harvest, in disproportionate areas at least twice annually to better identify qualified residents for open positions; and - 2.
-Advertising open positions and job fairs through channels that reach residents of disproportionate areas, including The Standard Times (New Bedford) and The Herald News (Fall River); such advertisements will also encourage Massachusetts residents who have past drug convictions to apply.
-Advertisements will run at least 2-3 times per year with additional if necessary, to fulfill hiring requirements.
+Advertising open positions and job fairs through channels that reach residents of disproportionate areas; such advertisements will also encourage Massachusetts residents who have past drug convictions to apply.